Triathlon Frequently Asked Questions

 What is needed to participate?

-You will need a bike and a kayak, both of which may be available for rent from businesses in the Chester area.
-Please reference our listing for local rental businesses.
+You will need a bike and a kayak, both of which may be available for rent from businesses in the Chester or CanyonDam area.
+Please reference our listings on our social media forums for local rental businesses.

 Can I register the day of the event?

 What is the last day to register to receive a shirt and participation medal?

 Please register at least three weeks prior to the event to ensure you get SWAG.

 Is the packet pick-up and the start at the same place?

 When/where do we pick up our packets?